kmcos/kmcos/examples/MyFirstSnapshots_lat_int/snapshots_readme.txt

 2) do_snapshots_time(tps, n_snapshots)
-	- executes the model.do_steps_time() KMOS command and extracts the tof and concentration data from the sequence of steps to the file created in create_headers().
+	- executes the model.do_steps_time() kmcos command and extracts the tof and concentration data from the sequence of steps to the file created in create_headers().
 Each sequence of steps here will correspond to a given increment of time.